In this Garmin Vivoactive 4 review we’re diving deep into the ins and outs of this amazing Garmin watch.

 The Vivoactive 4 became available to fitness and health enthusiasts in September 2019.

-It served as the base model for all higher-priced Garmin smartwatch models.
+It served as the base model for all higher-priced Garmin watch models.

 Some of what wearers will enjoy includes syncing with your calendar, weather forecasts, texts, calls, emails, notifications, music streaming options, health, and fitness tracking data, and of course, GPS.